 - Grow/Balance Interim Array to Btrfs 12 TB RAID 6 Storage Array: Kill the RAID 10 and make each disk Non-RAID from the PERC H310.
 Add all 4 former RAID 10 disks to the RAID 0 array and immediately rebalance to RAID 6

-Step 1: Add New Disks and Create Interim Btrfs 6 TB RAID 0 Storage Array
+Step 1: Add New Disks & Create Interim Btrfs 6 TB RAID 0 Array

 The first step is the easiest, mostly because there’s no risk.
 I’m replacing two old, unused desktop drives with two enterprise drives.
-To do this I simply reboot the R520 and press Ctrl-R while it’s booting to enter the PERC H310 BIOS.
+I reboot the R520 and press Ctrl-R while it’s booting to enter the PERC H310 BIOS.
 From there, on the Physical Disk Management screen I can see the old drives.

 Once I lock the new drives in, they show up in the BIOS.
 The last step before rebooting is to change them from “Ready” (i.e., ready to be used in a hardware RAID array) to “Non-RAID,” i.e., JBOD or pass through.

 Reboot, and voilà!
 The 2 new disks are recognized and show up as Non-RAID disks during system boot.